 MiG-21 aircraft, once known as ‘flying coffins’, are now not only among the safest flying machines but are more lethal for the enemy.

-The number of mid-air crashes is now almost zero since these have been upgraded.
+The number of mid-air crashes is now almost zero since these have been upgraded according to this local web site.
 And induction of a training schedule for pilots has brought down human error while maneuvering.

 This year, 2 combat aircraft have crashed, but none of them is MiG-21 Bison, the upgraded version of the old MiG-21.
 IAF officers said “The MiGs are safer than ever before.
 Only 4 MiG-21 Bison aircraft have crashed since their induction in 2002.
 IAF plans to fly the Bisons – which it describes as an almost brand new fighter, with the latest avionics, improved gearboxes, and other advanced systems – till 2017.”